germanafro/Libfabric_Benchmark/README.md

 checkpoint_intervall=10

 ## run:
-./Benchmark <cn/pn/en> <node_id>
+command: ./Benchmark <cn/pn/en> <node_id>

+run './Benchmark cn 0' on node with controller_addr.

+then run './Benchmark en <0:N>' and './Benchmark pn <0:N>' - see runServers.sh / runClients.sh

  Note: Benchmark assumes id format [0:n] port numbers are calculated based on node id.
+The processing nodes(pn) id must match the order of the serverlist.

 ## output:
 results will be printet into file './[Weekday] [Month] [Day]' with format: